Inqonsecuential/simple-counter/README.md

 - Create new counters.
 - Increment and decrement any counter.
+- Label counters.
 - Remove counters.
 - Persistent counter data using `localStorage`.
 - Real-time synchronization of counter changes between multiple tabs/windows using `localStorage`.
+- Supports Dark Mode.
+- Responsive Design to work seamlessly on desktop and mobile devices.

 ## Getting Started